 On Saturday 23rd and Sunday 24th March, hundreds of residents from London took part in the UK’sannual Learn to Play Day event.

 Organised by the charity Music for All, people of all ages visited music venues, schools, and stores across the county, to try their hand at a new skill and take advantage of the free music lessons available.
+The charity will be providing great sounding acoustic guitars, electric guitars, keyboards and other basic instruments for people and kids to try out.
+The free lessons will be facilitated by seasoned musicians.

 In London, participating venues included Croydon Music Hub in Croydon, Early Music Shop on Denmark Street, Sax.co.uk / Clarinet & Flute London on Stamford Street, Yamaha Music London on Wardour Street, PMT London in Clerkenwell, Musicroom London on Denmark Street (with special Casio event), The DaCapo Music Foundation on Hilton Avenue, who partnered with leading brandssuch as Fender, Yamaha, Casio, Korg, and Orange Amps, to enable participants to try a variety of musical instruments.